ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

 * It should be crossing invariant: this means that the antiparticle scattering should be described by the analytic continuation of the particle scattering
 * It should obey the Landau property--- that all singularities of scattering are poles and cuts corresponding to exchange of collections of real particles on shell.
-* It should obey (Mandelstam) analyticity: the amplitude should be writable as an integral over the imaginary part of the cut discontinuity from production of physical particles.
+* It should obey ([[Stanley Mandelstam|Mandelstam]]) analyticity: the amplitude should be writable as an integral over the imaginary part of the cut discontinuity from production of physical particles.
 Further, this cut discontinuity itself can be expanded in terms of another cut discontinuity (these are the mysterious then and still mysterious now double dispersion relations of Mandelstam).

 This is a sketchy summary, because each of these conditions is involved.
 The unitarity condition in particular, is very difficult, because it is so nonlinear.
 The only practical way to solve it is in a perturbation series which starts with weakly interacting nearly stable particles (described by poles of the S-matrix) which exchange each other (the exchange picture is required by crossing, and the form of the scattering is fixed by the Landau and Mandelstam analyticity, once you know the spectrum).